Linear algebra

 An equivalence whose underlying function is linear is a linear equivalence.

 The first isomorphism law for modules.
-The quotient of M
+The quotient of M by the kernel of f is linearly

-equivalent to the range of f
+equivalent to the range of f.

 Equations